 The employment-based green card system is divided into five preference categories, each with its own eligibility criteria and cut-off dates.
 These categories determine when applicants from different countries can move forward in the green card process.

-For the month of October 2025, according to the Department of State announcement, USCIS will be using the Final Action Dates Chart to determine eligibility for Adjustment of Status.
+For the month of October 2025, according to the Department of State, USCIS will be using the Filing Dates Chart to determine eligibility for Adjustment of Status.

 EB-1: Priority Workers